Professional Health & Social Care MSc

 You will also take part in small group-based activities such as seminars, group discussions, tutorials, and workshops.

-You will also have post-qualifying experience, be employed or have access to an appropriate work-related health or social care provider service.
+You will also need to have post-qualifying experience, be employed or have access to an appropriate work-related health or social care provider service.

 Fees and funding

-The tuition fee for 2018 entry to this postgraduate course is £3,500 for full-time UK/EU, Jersey, Guernsey and Isle of Man students.
+The tuition fee for 2020/21 entry to this postgraduate course is £6,500 for full time UK/EU, Jersey, Guernsey and Isle of Man students.

 Additional costs and financial support